CIBeResearchLab/AI-for-Dementia/README.md

 This project was funded under ...

 ### References
-[1] : Mayo Foundation for Medical Education and Research, "Mayo Clinic," [Online].
+<a name=1>[1]</a> : Mayo Foundation for Medical Education and Research, "Mayo Clinic," [Online].
 Available: https://www.mayoclinic.org/diseases-conditions/dementia/symptoms-causes/syc-20352013

 ### License